onefrankguy/notarius/README.md

 and find all the warnings in a log.

-If the object you pass to the `info`, `warn`, and `error` methods responds to `:message` and `:backtrace` messages, you'll get output like this:
+If the object you pass to the `info`, `warn`, and `error` methods responds to `:message` and `:backtrace`, you'll get output like this:

 ```bash
 level [timestamp] message